 Why are we here ?

-3Pillars Project exists to improve the lives of young people at risk of committing crime, by providing them with effective support and mentoring to secure positive futures.
-We provide vulnerable young people with the tools to overcome significant challenges.
+3Pillars Project exists to improve the lives of young people at risk of committing crime and those in-custody, by providing them with effective support and mentoring, supporting them to secure positive futures.
+We provide vulnerable young people with the tools to overcome significant challenges and successfully reintegrate into community.

 Childhood experience has a large impact on likelihood to commit a crime, particularly Adverse Childhood Experience (ACEs) such as childhood neglect or abuse.
 Young people with experiences of 4 or more ACEs are: